mattspitz/completeme/README.rst

 Configuration
 #############

-completeme comes with /etc/completeme.json, which you can use to, well, configure your complete me experience.
+completeme comes with /etc/completeme.json, which you can use to, well, configure your completeme experience.

 * *git_entire_tree* (default=true) indicates whether, if we're in a git repository, we should search all files in the git repository, regardless of where we are in said repository.
 That is, if we have a repository like /hello.txt, /a/there.txt, /b/myfriends.txt, and we're in the /a directory, *git_entire_tree=true* implies that we'll also surface /hello.txt and /b/myfriends.txt.
 Otherwise, you'll just get /a/there.txt.
 * *find_hidden_directories* (default=false) indicates whether we should search inside dot directories (assuming we didn't find a git repository).
 These are things like .config/, .vim/, etc.